aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

 If this item does not have a sort key attribute, the DynamoDB Item Context MUST NOT contain the key `aws-crypto-sort-name`.

+### DynamoDB Item Base Context Version 2

+A DynamoDB Item Base Context is a map of string key-values pairs that contains information related to a particular DynamoDB Item.

+The DynamoDB Item Base Context MUST contain:
+  - the key "aws-crypto-table-name" with a value equal to the DynamoDB Table Name of the DynamoDB Table this item is stored in (or will be stored in).
+  - the key "aws-crypto-partition-name" with a value equal to the name of the Partition Key on this item.

+If this item has a Sort Key attribute, the DynamoDB Item Base Context MUST contain:
+  - the key "aws-crypto-sort-name" with a value equal to the [DynamoDB Sort Key Name](#dynamodb-sort-key-name).

+If this item does not have a sort key attribute, the DynamoDB Item Context MUST NOT contain the key `aws-crypto-sort-name`.

 #### Base Context Value